denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 ## date

 Renders a date input.
 When clicked, the input reveals a date picker with the current date as the default value.
-You can optionally choose to a dropdown with a list of weeks in addition to the date picker.
+You can optionally choose to show a dropdown with a list of weeks in addition to the date picker.
 When specified, choosing a week from the weeks list will result in the datepicker adjusting to show the first date of that week as its default value.

 Below is an example of a date field where you can specify the patient's return to clinic date.